Conversion tracking

 user_data.click_id | No | String | The nim_ct value captured from the landing page URL.
 Enables deterministic click attribution. |

 user_data.external_id | No | String | Your stable customer or lead identifier.
-Enables future same-customer attribution. |
+Lets Nimriz fall back to the same customer's most recent attributed touch when no click_id is supplied. |

 custom_data.order_id | Recommended for sales | String | Your order, invoice, or transaction identifier. |